hujun-open/extyaml/README.md

 ```

 ## Field Tag
-if a struct field declaration contains a `skipyamlmarshal` tag, then it is skipped for marshalling/unmarshalling
+if a struct field declaration contains a `skipyamlmarshal` tag, then it is skipped for marshalling/unmarshalling, even if it is a exported field.

 ## Included Types